 One of the challenges of conducting culturally sensitive psychosocial research is defining the population to be studied.
 For example, a researcher may be interested in studying Hispanic families.
 The term "Hispanic" refers to a large and heterogeneous group who share some threads of similar cultural characteristics, values, and belief systems.
 However, to categorize all individuals from Latin America as Hispanic minimizes the tremendous diversity of individuals born into one of the several nations that make up Spanish-speaking Latin America [40].
 A research participant who is Mexican American may reflect various demographic, social, political, and educational differences compared to a Cuban American participant [40].
 To classify Chinese from Taiwan or from Cambodia or Chinese Americans from the United States all into one group labeled "Chinese" would undercut the political history affecting each of these Chinese subgroups.
 Chinese individuals from Cambodia, for example, who were targeted by the Khmer Rouge between 1975 and 1979 and experienced torture, political persecution, and harsh treatment because of their ethnicity, have starkly different social realities than those of thirdgeneration Chinese Americans born in the United States [41].
 Similarly, when studying Muslims, it is vital to remember that this is a diverse group, with differences in religious beliefs/traditions, national origin (e.g., Pakistan, Bangladesh), and ways of self-identifying [107].
-A classification like "non-white" may be viewed as derogatory as it is not a racial/ethnic category.
+A classification like "non-White" may be viewed as derogatory as it is not a racial/ethnic category.
 It is analogous to using "non-male" as an identifier of sex [166].

 Many times, researchers employ demographic variables or self-identified racial and ethnic categories to capture the concept of culture [40; 42].
 For example, research participants might be asked to designate an ethnic category or might be asked where they were born.
 These demographic variables are then used to define culture.
 The simple demographic variable of birthplace does not necessarily capture the subjective nature of culture, which is comprised of beliefs, norms, and values, nor does it fully capture the dynamic and fluid nature of culture [43; 44].
 Even asking seemingly basic demographic questions (e.g., marital status) may require cultural nuances.
 For example, some cultures have a tradition of long engagement periods, and these individuals may not feel comfortable marking "single" or "married" for their marital status [107].
+In other words, demographic variables may serve as proxies for culture, but they do not have inherent psychological, cultural, and/or social meanings [194].